 How to check for ATOL protection

 - Search for the travel company on the ATOL database.
-You can search using the name or ATOL number for the company to confirm if they are a legitimate ATOL holder.
-Even if the company looks like an ATOL travel agent, with a UK web address, it’s always better to check before you book.
+You can use their name or ATOL number to confirm that they hold a current ATOL licence.

-- Check the information on the booking.
-Most travel companies will advertise if the holiday is ATOL protected in the details of the booking.
+- Check the information on your booking confirmation.
+Travel companies must advertise if the trip is ATOL protected in the details.

-Please note that ATOL does not apply to holidays or flights booked directly with scheduled airlines or to flights booked with airline ticket agents.
+Please note that ATOL does not apply to flights booked directly with scheduled airlines or to flights booked with airline ticket agents.

-Travel companies must issue an ATOL Certificate as soon as you book an ATOL protected trip.
+Travel companies must issue an ATOL Certificate as soon as you pay for an ATOL protected trip.
 This Certificate confirms the details of your protection.

 False ATOL protection claims

-We therefore urge consumers to be extra vigilant when being offered cheap travel and check that websites that claim to provide ATOL Protection are operated either by a valid ATOL holder or by agent properly acting on behalf of an ATOL holder
+Check that websites that claim to provide ATOL protection are operated either by a valid ATOL holder, or by agent properly acting on behalf of an ATOL holder.

 - When you check the ATOL number it does not appear in the database search results or the number refers to another travel company